 The Archives of the Deep Now have been recreated by Submersive from instructions left behind by The Institute of Visionary History before they mysteriously vanished in 1997.
 Each box from The Archives contains an experiment designed to conjure visions of the past in order to ask a specific question.
-For Episode One, we join Harriet Tubman at a crucial juncture to ask “How does one prevent catastrophe?”
+Episodes Two through Five were found clustered in a corner of the basement archive.
+Even though they are from different time periods, we believe they are connected in some significant way.
+Therefore, we are conducting these experiments as a collection.

 "Best of Baltimore